 Due to the high solvent content of solvent-based paints, these products are suitable for energy recovery.
-Through the process of fuel blending, solvent-based paint collected by the Program in 2018 that was not suitable for paint recycling was used as an alternative energy source in applications such as permitted incinerators.
-During the reporting period, 38,018 litres of solvent-based paint and paint from paint aerosols processing were blended with other fuels and utilized for energy value at licensed facilities.
+Solvent-based paint collected by the Program that was not suitable for paint recycling was used as an alternative energy source in applications such as permitted incinerators.
+During the reporting period, 35,934 litres of solvent-based paint and paint from paint aerosols processing were blended with other fuels and utilized for energy value at licensed facilities.